-Today, I’m sharing some of my favourite (mostly free) digital marketing tools.
-These are tools that I use day-in-day-out in my business.
-They may be just what you need to boost productivity and your marketing!
+Today, I’m sharing some of my favourite (mostly) free digital marketing tools and training resources.
+I use these day-in-day-out in my business and they may be just what you need to boost your business too!

 N.B.
 Some of the links in this article are affiliate links.
-If you choose to purchase the tool via my link, I may receive a commission at no extra cost to you.
+If you choose to purchase a tool or training resource via my links, I may receive a small commission at no extra cost to you.
 I only recommend products I love and use in my own business.

 Productivity & Planning